This post is also available in Deutsch

 - 1 culotte (new from the fair fashion label KOKOworld)

 With thirteen pieces of clothing, I missed my goal.
 But I’m still super happy with this result!
 Because that puts me far below the number of new garments that I got in 2017.

 What went well and what was difficult?

 Shopping Limit: Buying one piece of clothing a month does not work for me.
 Sometimes I did not buy anything for a few months.
-But when I went into a store or when it “clicked” online, then it bought three or four pieces in one go.
-In order not to lose track and keep my annual limit, from June onwards I wrote down in which months I had bought what and how much of my contingent was left.
+But when I went into a store or when it “clicked” online, I bought three or four pieces in one go.
+In order not to lose track and to stick to my annual limit, from June onwards I wrote down what I had bought in which month.
+By this, it was easy to keep track of how much of my contingent was left.
 The most important thing: I kept away from stores and online shops more often.
 This, of course, had a positive effect on my bank account.
 And even better: On city trips (formerly my favorite occasion for shopping) I now had much more time to enjoy the city instead of checking out countless fashion stores.

 Vintage / Secondhand: Of the 13 purchased garments in 2018, I found five in vintage stores.
 So that worked quite well.
 However, such purchases are really unpredictable.
 Vintage shopping is a matter of luck and it helps to know a few good addresses.
 I bought at the vintage store Jana Blume in Mainz and at the high fashion vintage store Seconata in Hamburg.
 My attempt to find fine vintage pieces in London wasn’t successful.
 Because the two visited vintage stores were not my thing despite previous research.
 Besides, my companion and I had better things to do in London anyway (see above 🙂 ).